NBA Baller Beats: Reception

-The game received above-average reviews according to the review aggregation website Metacritic.
+The game received "mixed or average reviews" according to the review aggregation website Metacritic.
 Some reviewers pointed out that the game could improve basketball handling skills.
 The New York Daily News said that the game "Actually can make you a better ball-handler", while Official Xbox Magazine said that players "definitely learn moves and increase your skills even if you never graduate past the Rookie difficulty level", and a reviewer for GameZone wrote that the game "will undoubtedly help you with ball control."
 While the Daily News admitted that the game was playable in a living room even on a carpeted floor, all three reviews raised concerns about playing in a small space and possible noise issues with neighbors.
 GameRevolution echoed those concerns, while admitting that it does improve player's skills but also commenting that the game was not worth the full retail price.
 GameSpot also commented that the game might not be worth the price, citing the lack of content and the repetitive gameplay, writing "there's not enough variety to keep you invested in the long term."
 Nevertheless, they had a positive impression of the game as a teaching tool, calling the title a "refreshing if flawed take on the rhythm genre."

 The game sold only 3,000 units in its initial month of release.
 The title's lower than expected sales figures were cited as a cause of Majesco's decreased earnings for 2012.